 FXCollaborative, New York City

-Over 70-80% of world’s population will live in urban centers by 2050.
-Many more tall buildings will be required to accommodate this population growth and the significance of public spaces and their integration into buildings–to live, work and play–will be essential.
+Over 70-80 percent of the world’s population will live in urban centers by 2050.
+Many more tall buildings will be required to accommodate this population growth, the significance of public spaces and their integration into buildings–to live, work and play will be essential.

 The objective of any building is to function well and in support of human health and well-being.
 Tall buildings are often seen as iconic landmarks, but it is essential for these structures to embrace the surrounding urban environment and encourage social and cultural activities.
 When tall buildings meet ground level, instead of forming a typical podium condition, it is crucial to connect the building to its context, be sensitive to topography, promote social activity and create purposely-planned gathering spots for cultural events.
 This presentation focuses on relevant tall building ground-level applications completed in Asia and Europe.

 The success of a tall building depends on its ability to enhance the quality of life of its occupants.
 In order to revive public life in tall buildings, new forms of public spaces–sky-gardens, atria, observation decks–have significant potential to promote social interaction, communication and collaboration.
 Many tall buildings incorporate strategically located gathering spaces that are day lit with panoramic views, and act as a buffer between interior and exterior environments while reducing energy use.
 Case studies– several built projects located in polycentric cities in the USA, Europe, Middle East and Asia–will be used to illustrate how the incorporation of civic spaces at various levels into tall building design can enhance and elevate the quality of life for occupants.